The scrolling photo images above are courtesy of Scott Chimileski (Harvard Medical School)

 PS: If you’re a student check out our student speaker competition and apply for a grant-in-aid.

-Registrations – OPENING SOON.
+Registrations – OPEN NOW.
 Early bird fees until 30 September.

 Steve Flint (Massey University) | S.H.Flint@massey.ac.nz